 They produce such a large number of eggs to compensate for the fact that many hatchlings do not survive to adulthood.
 This is primarily due to the predation of both eggs and hatchling crocodiles by various reptiles and birds.
 Cannibalism of young by more mature Cuban crocodiles has also been reported.

-The eggs range widely in size; on average, they are 2.5 inches (6 centimeters) in length.
-In the wild, the eggs hatch about 2.5 months after they are laid.
-Temperature of the nest determines the sex of the hatchlings.
-Between 89.6 and 90.5 F (32 to 32.5 C) produces males.
+The eggs range widely in size but, on average, are 2.5 inches (6 centimeters) long.
+In the wild, the eggs hatch about 2 1/2 months after they are laid.
+The temperature of the nest determines the sex of the hatchlings.
+Between 89.6 and 90.5 degrees Fahrenheit (32 to 32.5 Celsius) produces males.

 This species lives for about 50 to 75 years.